aibrite/jdash-netframework-tutorial/README.md

-# jdash-netframework-tutorial
+# JDash .Net Core Tutorial

-This repo is about integrating JDash .Net Core Framework.
+This repo is about integrating JDash .Net Core Framework into your application.
 For more information, please see [JDash .Net Core](http://doc.jdash.io/backend/net-core-dev/).

 # Javascript Dashboard Framework
 JDash provides fully customizable Javascript + Backend platform for adding end user designable dashboards into your web application.